 I ended up spending the next 45 minutes pulling cleaning gear, chemicals, and my stepladder from the underside of my RV, cleaning the windshield so that I could see through it well enough to continue driving.

-I continued to drive through swarms of these pests.
-Because of these stupid little bugs I ended up having to stop and repeat this cleaning procedure yet again before I finally got to my destination for the day.
+I continued to drive through several more swarms of these pests and because of these stupid little bugs I ended up having to stop and repeat this cleaning procedure yet again before I finally got to my destination for the day.

 What is a Love Bug?